brettz9/filebrowser-enhanced/README.md

 Firefox's file browser.

 # Higher-priority todos
-1. Per AMO review requirement, prompt user whenever they try to reveal or execute a local file from a remote site (ideally with the option to whitelist a particular domain) though for now just a global preference.
-1. Get [jawbar](https://github.com/brettz9/jawbar) applied in place of datalist for a richer display and decouping of user input, data, and display text.
 1. Resubmit to AMO (and note to reviewers that other concerns from last review should be overcome)
 1. Allow file:// execute to be done with specific Windows